top of page

 Releasing the Weight of Others’ Emotions: Freeing Your Mind and Protecting Your Health

 As empathetic beings, we often find ourselves carrying the emotional weight of others—whether it’s a loved one’s pain, a colleague’s stress, or the collective tension of the world around us.
-While empathy is a beautiful and essential part of being human, it can also become a burden when we internalize others’ emotions as our own.
+While empathy is a beautiful and essential part of being human, it can become a burden when we begin to internalize emotions that were never ours to carry.

 The Impact of Carrying Others' Emotions

-We’ve all been there—feeling the urge to "fix" someone else’s problems or to be the emotional anchor for those we care about.
-While supporting others is important, there’s a fine line between offering help and carrying emotional weight that isn’t ours to bear.
+We’ve all felt the urge to “help,” “fix,” or “take on” the struggles of the people we care about.
+While supporting others matters, there is a fine line between compassion and emotional over-responsibility.

-• Feeling responsible for others' happiness or emotional well-being.
+• Feeling responsible for someone else’s emotional state

 How Mental Worry Becomes Physical Illness